 Is there a reason to choose Mangools over Ahrefs?

-There are a couple of reasons why someone might choose Mangools.
+There are a couple of reasons why someone might choose Mangools as an Ahrefs alternative.
 The main ones are:

 - It's considerably cheaper, and still covers your basic SEO needs (other than site audits)